-Our Bermuda operations are led by Hamilton Re, a registered Class 4 insurer incorporated in Bermuda on June 8, 2012.
-Hamilton Re writes property, casualty, and specialty insurance and reinsurance on a global basis.
+Our Bermuda segment is led by Hamilton Re, a registered Class 4 insurer incorporated in Bermuda on June 8, 2012.
+Hamilton Re writes property, casualty, and specialty reinsurance on a global basis and also offers high excess Bermuda market specialty insurance products, predominantly for large U.S. commercial risks.

-Hamilton Reinsurance - U.S. Branch ("Hamilton Re US") is a tax partnership that was formed pursuant to an arrangement between Hamilton Re and its Bermuda-incorporated affiliate, Hamilton ILS Holdings Limited.
-The tax partnership is treated as a U.S. corporation for U.S. tax purposes and is registered with the U.S. Internal Revenue Service, such that capital and profits allocated to Hamilton Re US are subject to applicable U.S. taxation.
+Hamilton Re US was formed pursuant to an arrangement between Hamilton Re and its Bermuda-incorporated affiliate, Hamilton ILS Holdings Limited.
+Hamilton Re US is treated as a U.S. corporation for U.S. tax purposes and has filed an election for it to be treated as such with the U.S. Internal Revenue Service, and profits allocated to it are subject to applicable U.S. taxation.
 HMGA Americas (as defined below) is authorized to underwrite certain U.S. property and casualty reinsurance on behalf of Hamilton Re, solely in respect of Hamilton Re US.